-We love Bluestone and have visited several times before, at different times of year.
-You can read our previous reviews here…
+We love Bluestone and have visited several times before, at different times of year and now we are looking at Easter at Bluestone.
+You can read our previous reviews below and don't forget to read on if you want to find out what we got up to at Bluestone at Easter.

 This was the first time we have visited at Easter and although the weather sadly wasn't the best we still had the most amazing time.
 This time we really got stuck into the activities so it wasn't a relaxing break but we had an absolute blast and to be honest it was exactly what we needed after a tough couple of months adjusting to the new baby and other family stresses.
 We all just needed some time together to let our hair down and have fun, and we did just that!